themejunkie/recent-posts-widget-extended/readme.txt

 This plugin will enable a custom, flexible and super advanced recent posts, you can display it via shortcode or widget.
 Allows you to display a list of the most recent posts with thumbnail, excerpt and post date, also you can display it from all or specific or multiple taxonomy, post type and much more!

-= New Features =
+= Features Include =

-* WordPress 4.0.1 Support.
+* WordPress 4.3 Support.
 * Shortcode feature.
 Please read [Other Notes](http://wordpress.org/plugins/recent-posts-widget-extended/other_notes)
 * Taxonomy support!
 * Post status option.
 * Custom html or text before and/or after recent posts.
-* Added some filter to allow dev to customize the plugin.
+* Available filter for dev.
 Please read [FAQ](http://wordpress.org/plugins/recent-posts-widget-extended/faq).
 * Better image cropping.

-= Features Include =

 * Allow you to set title url.
 * Display by date, comment count or random.
 * Display thumbnails, with customizable size and alignment.